pdv/fugue.old2/README.md

 As of this writing, `ConstantSourceNode` is only avaiable in Firefox, but there is a [polyfill](https://github.com/mohayonao/constant-source-node) available, which is included in the example.

-3. Fugue uses transducers and (optionally) `core.async` for midi.
-By using transducers, the same transformations can be made to live (chans, rx, callbacks) and "written" (colls) midi signals.
+#### Fugue uses transducers (and, optionally, `core.async`) for midi.
+The same transducers can be applied to live (chans, rx, callbacks) and "written" (colls) midi signals.
 Channels are a natural way to model a live midi signal, and transducers are a natural way to transform them:
 - qwerty keyboard events can be mapped to midi events: "a" is C, "w" is C#, etc.; 'z' lowers the octave, and 'x' raises the octave.
 This is a stateful transducer, because it needs to track the octave
 - midi effects like arpeggiators and scale-correctors are midi->midi transducers
 - Synthesizer note priority algorithms can be modeled using stateful transducers that transform midi events into frequency and gate "control voltages"